microsoft/microsoft-ui-xaml-specs/active/RoundedCorner/roundedcorner.md

 # Background
 This "spec" will be what is being propsed to be a documentation that will be added under https://docs.microsoft.com/en-us/windows/uwp/design/style/ "Corner Radius" page to be created.

-# Description
+Thus, spec template has been modified but the core of the information that is necessary for spec discussion should appear here (if not, please give feedback).

-##Corner Radius
+# Corner Radius
 <Add thinking behind why we are rounding corners related to Fluent design.>